Abd-Abdullah83/Abd-Abdullah83.github.io/README.md

 > Personal portfolio website — live at **[abd-abdullah83.github.io](https://abd-abdullah83.github.io)**

 ---
 ## About
+---
 This is my personal portfolio website built from scratch using pure HTML, CSS, and JavaScript — no frameworks, no templates.
-It showcases my projects, skills, certifications, and contact information.
+It showcases my projects, skills, certifications, and contact information!!.

 ---